kstep/graphicsmagick/www/OpenMP.rst

 Since GCC 4.2 has introduced excellent OpenMP support, OpenMP has become available to the masses.
-Microsoft Visual Studio Professional 2005 and 2008 support OpenMP so Windows users should benefit as well.
+Microsoft Visual Studio Professional 2005 and 2008 support OpenMP so Windows users can benefit as well.
 Any multi-CPU and/or multi-core system is potentially a good candidate for use with OpenMP.
 Unfortunately, some older multi-CPU hardware is more suitable for multi-processing than multi-threading.
 Recent multi-core